Chanty

 Obviously, Skype scores 1:0 for file sharing.

-Phone calls are available both in Skype and Hangouts.
-However the flow is a bit different.
+Phone calls are available in Skype, but neither Google Chat nor Google Meet currently supports landline or mobile calls like Hangouts did in the past.
 While in Skype you can call right away as long as you have Skype credit, Hangouts requires to confirm your telephone number first.

 Another difference is Hangouts claims that most calls to US and Canada are free while you’ll definitely pay some kind of fee (depending on the country) when calling landline or mobile in Skype.